bar10dr/SevOmatic/README.md

 ##### 4. Setup finished
 The application should now create a new spreadsheet, and continually update it.

-Going to the "SevOmatic/SevOmatic.Terminal/" folder and typing "dotnet run" will now start the application without any other input required.
+Going to the "SevOmatic/SevOmatic.Terminal/" folder and typing "dotnet run" will now start the application without any other input required from here on out.

+The Google Application and User credentials are saved to file in the local project, and can be copied if you ever need to move the application to another machine.

-If the source code is updated, just go to the "SevOmatic" folder and type "git pull" and it will update the files automatically (If using the CLI GIT specified above).
+If the github source code is updated, just go to the "/SevOmatic/" folder and type "git pull" and it will update the files automatically (If using the CLI GIT specified above).

 ## Usage instructions
 The application will only modify the first worksheet of a spreadsheet, so additional spreadsheets may be modified at will.